medialab/xan/docs/cmd/regex-join.md

     xan regex-join --help

 join options:
     -i, --ignore-case            Make the regex patterns case-insensitive.
     --left                       Write every row from the first file in the output, with empty padding cells when no regex pattern from the second file produced a match.
     -p, --parallel               Whether to use parallelization to speed up computations.
                                  Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>      Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.
-    --prefix-left <prefix>      Add a prefix to the names of the columns in the searched file.
+    -L, --prefix-left <prefix>   Add a prefix to the names of the columns in the searched file.
-    --prefix-right <prefix>     Add a prefix to the names of the columns in the patterns file.
+    -R, --prefix-right <prefix>  Add a prefix to the names of the columns in the patterns file.

 Common options:
     -h, --help                  Display this message